2025 Lifting Girls Up Gala and College Shower

 Ursula Burns

-Founding Partner, Integrum
+Founding Partner of Integrum

 LaChanze Sapp-Gooding